-U.S. job growth slows, clouds case for Fed rate hike
+U.S. job growth slows; markets bet on December rate hike

 The employment report will be the last before the Fed's next policy meeting on Nov.
 1-2.
 Investors see almost no chance of a rate increase at that meeting given how close it is to the election.

 Yellen said last month that the Fed will likely raise rates once this year.
-It lifted its benchmark overnight rate at the end of last year for the first time in nearly a decade, but has held it steady this year amid concerns over persistently low inflation.
+It lifted its benchmark overnight rate at the end of last year for the first time in nearly a decade, but has held it steady since amid concerns over persistently low inflation.

 Three Fed policymakers voted for a hike last month when the central bank kept rates steady.
 However, Friday's data could boost the case of Fed officials who have vocally defended a go-slow approach to rate increases.